KleberVales/english-study/README.md

 Time

 - I have a team sync on Monday.
+- The event will take place on July 22nd.

 ### 3.2 Of and of the
 ### 3.3 To and for